red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/index.md

 3. Function calling and constrained output generation (for example, JSON mode) for models that support it.

 Retrieval Augmented Generation (RAG) plays a crucial role by integrating application-level and user-specific context into the generation.
-A comprehensive guardrails toolkit for LLMs should seamlessly accommodate all these interaction patterns.
+A comprehensive guardrails library for LLMs should seamlessly accommodate all these interaction patterns.

 ## Configuration Sections